 а.
 Academic year The period that begins at September 1st and ends at August 31st of the subsequent year.
-NB.: Academic year 2018-2019 begins September 3th,2018. b.
+NB.: Academic year 2020-2021 begins August 31st, 2020. b.
 Act, the The Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since. С. Brightspace The electronic system, as a collaborative learning environment (CLE) designed for the exchange of teaching information, available via the Website. d.
 Board of Examiners The programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act. е.
 Bridging programme A deficiency programme with the aim of being admitted in one of the Master programmes as stipulated in Article 7.30e or Article 7.57i of the Act. f.
-Cohort The group of students who have registered for a degree programme for the first time in a given academic year. g.
-Component examination An assessment of the knowledge, insight and skills of a student in relation to a component within a course or practical as defined under h, I and t, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners.
+Cohort The group of students who have registered for a degree programme for the first time in a given academic year.